authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 In order for a receiver that has implemented BIMI to notify an MUA that it should display the images:

-* An MTA must verify BIMI and add mail headers to indicate if BIMI verification passed, and if so, add additinal headers containing the logo to be displayed.
+* An MTA must verify BIMI, and if it passes, add additional headers containing the logo to be displayed.

 The MUA must check to see if a message passed BIMI before loading the BIMI image.